F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 Notice of Outcome

-Following the Equity Panel meeting, the decision-maker shall make a written determination whether a violation of Policy has occurred and provide a determination letter to the Title IX Coordinator and Director of Institutional Equity for distribution.
+Following the Equity Panel meeting, the decision-maker shall make a written determination whether a violation of Policy has occurred and provide a determination letter to the Director of Institutional Equity for distribution.

 The determination letter shall include the following: